Softmotions/ncms/ncms-docs/ncms-docs-en/doc/conf/conf.rst

         <pages>
             <!-- The maximum size of the LRU cache
-                     for the storing of the meta information (com.softmotions.ncms.asm.CachedPage) about resently used pages of the site.
+                     for the storing of the meta information (com.softmotions.ncms.asm.CachedPage) about recently used pages of the site.
                  By default: 1024 -->
             <lru-cache-size>1024</lru-cache-size>

             <!-- Maximum LRU size of a cache for page aliases.
-                 For the fast search of the page using its alias.
+                 For the fast search of a page using its alias.
                  By default: 8192
             -->
             <lru-aliases-cache-size>8192</lru-aliases-cache-size>